-In general, they will not be taken into account.
+In general, the new relationship/family will not be taken into account.

-Courts tend to respect the first set of family obligations you take on and will usually not reduce your support obligations (child and spousal support) to your first family because of responsibilities and obligations you have undertaken after separation.
+Courts tend to respect the first set of family obligations you take on and will not reduce your support obligations (child and spousal support) because of responsibilities and obligations you have undertaken after separation to a second family.

 Is there a difference between the rights of married spouses and spouses who live common-law?